Customer Segments vs. Personas: What's the Difference?

 A customer persona is a partially fictional character meant to mirror the shared characteristics from data collected in a customer segment — an ideal customer, in other words.
 Researching real people leads marketers to put together a profile of interested “customers,” including giving them names and describing their hobbies, preferences, and motivations — as many details to round them out for sellers, marketers, or anyone with a customer-facing role.
 Then, teams can personalize experiences to that persona in hopes of attracting real customers who match.
 Basically, personas add emotional and behavioral components to a segment.

 Building a customer persona

-Because human beings are diverse and their desires and behaviors constantly change, the number of personas you could come up with is potentially vast.
-But knowing your industry and organizational goals will help you narrow that down, as well as help you build and target the personas you aim to attract.
+Because human beings are diverse and their desires and behaviors constantly change, the number of personas you could come up with may be huge.
+Knowing your industry and organizational goals will help you narrow that down, as well as help you build and target the personas you aim to attract.

 Name: Miranda Priestly, CEO

 Bio: Miranda is a successful executive at an influential fashion magazine.
 Her personal brand is something tabloids pay attention to just as closely as they focus on her influence over the brand she heads up.
 She wants to stay ahead of trends in the fashion industry and look the part of an effortlessly fashionable icon.

 - Gender: Female

 Struggles that Dolce & Banana can address for Miranda:

 - Needs: Continued credibility across the fashion world without trying hard